 End-Loaded vs. Balanced Bats Conclusion

-When choosing the right baseball bat, one must decide first whether he is a power hitter or a contact hitter and then choose accordingly.
-Mostly, a contact hitter will benefit from a balanced bat, while power hitters can maximize their potential with a top-heavy bat.
+When choosing the right baseball or softball bat, one must decide first whether he is a power hitter or a contact hitter and then choose accordingly.
+Mostly, a contact hitter will benefit from a balanced bat with a lighter swing weight, while power hitters can maximize their potential with a top-heavy bat.

 Catch our latest bat reviews: